mgishere13/mgplayz-bot/README.md

 ## Releases
 * [Latest] v1.0.0

-## Before you begin (IMPORTANT)
-- Make sure you installed a package called `windows-build-tools`.
-Without this, some packages might not install correctly or will outright fail.
-To install this package, open an administrative command prompt or powershell window and type `npm i -g windows-build-tools` and it should install.

 ## Hosting
 * Requirements:
   * Node v14 (required for voice support and optional chaining support)